awsdocs/amazon-connect-admin-guide/doc_source/review-transcripts.md

 By using Contact Lens for Amazon Connect, you can review the transcript and identify what part of the call is of interest\.
 You won't need to listen to an entire call to find out what's interesting about it\.

-For example, you might see that 25 seconds into the call the customer moved from a negative sentiment to a positive one\.
-You can download the recording and fast\-forward 25 seconds to listen to that portion of the call\.
+For example, you might scan the transcript of the call and see a red sentiment emoji for a customer turn\.
+You can choose the timestamp and jump to that portion of audio recording\.

 ## Review an analysis of a voice conversation<a name="review-analysis-of-voice-conversation"></a>